 Information on the Military Spouse Career Advancement Accounts Program

-The (MyCAA) program provides a lifetime cash benefit of up to $6,000 of educational grants and financial assistance (FA) for spouses of military members.
-It does not fund all costs, but the funds can be used to pay for various licenses, certificates, degree programs, credentials or any other type of training that can lead to employment in so called portable career fields.
+The (MyCAA) program provides a lifetime cash benefit of educational grants and financial assistance (FA) for spouses of military members.
+It does not fund all costs, but the government money can be used to pay for various licenses, certificates, degree programs, credentials or any other type of training that can lead to employment in so called portable career fields.

-Spouses will be responsible for paying all expenses that are associated with their Career and Training Plan that are above the MyCAA lifetime benefit of $6,000.
+Spouses will be responsible for paying all expenses that are associated with their Career and Training Plan that are above the MyCAA lifetime benefit of $4,000 to $6,000.
+So the federal government has a cap in place.
 In addition, applicants and spouses will need to work directly with their school officials and follow appropriate school and MyCAA enrollment and other financial assistance procedures and obligations.